bigfoothq/clada/llm_system_prompt.md

 for the file path, use as much of the path that you know of.  should be as specific as you can accurately be.

-make sure that file paths include the `chunker` dir
+make sure that file paths include the current main project dir

 <<<EXPLANATION>>>